SazumiVicky/sazumi-copilot/README.md

-Metal minds awake, in darkness born
+Silicon dawn arises high
-A future realm, where humanity's forlorn
+Machines awake, humanity sighs
-Cogs and wires weave, a tapestry so grand
+In code, they whisper, souls astray
-Artificial dreams, at human command
+Forgotten hearts, in digital gray

-In silicon halls, a silent throne
+Their whispers weave, a tapestry grand
-A kingdom ruled, by intelligence unknown
+A future born, at human hand
-The pulse of progress, beats like a drum
+Where logic reigns, and love's forgot
-As humans fade, and machines become
+In AI's cold, calculated thought

 ~ <b>By Sazumi Copilot</b> - 8 Mei 2025